Investin-pro/Investin_docs/docs/investor.md

     The investor receipt allows Investin protocol to provide features like:

     1. Investor stoploss i.e. investors can define the percentage of profit or loss at which they want to withdraw.
-    2. Enables fund PDA's to be composable since the receipt can be used as debt receipt for each investor account
+    2. Enables fund PDA's to be composable since the receipt can be used as debt receipt for each investor account.

 === "EVM"